CODAIT/spark-netezza/README.md

-# `spark-netezza`
+# `Netezza Connector for Apache Spark`
 A data source library to load data into Apache Spark using SQL DataFrames from IBM® Netezza® database.
 This data source library is implemented using Netezza external table mechanism to transfer data from the Netezza host system to the Apache Spark system optimally.

 ## Binary download:

-You can download spark-netezza assembly jars from here:
+You can download the `Netezza Connector for Apache Spark` assembly jars from here:

 Apache Spark Version | Release # | Binary Location
 --- | --- | ---